alexrame/profile-generator/content/home/about.md

 +++

-I'm currently a PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
-My thesis is about information theory for deep-ensembles applied to computer vision.
+I am a PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
+My thesis is about deep-ensembles in computer vision, with interests in information theory and data augmentation.

+Member of the VISA-DEEP chair of research and teaching in artificial intelligence: https://chaire-visadeep.github.io/ .